 The two things to consider here are: what's required by the law and what your employer offers.
-As of January 1, 2018, four states currently offer paid family and medical leave: California, New Jersey, Rhode Island and New York.
+As of July 2019, eight states have passed legislation to offer paid family and medical leave: California, New Jersey, Rhode Island, New York, District of Columbia (effective July 2020), Washington (benefits effective January 2020), Massachusetts (benefits effective January 2021), and Connecticut (benefits effective January 2022).
 These state programs are funded through employee-paid payroll taxes and administered through the state's disability program.

 For most people, maternity leave or paternity leave will be some combination of paid leave that might be offered by your employer (if it's available), combined with vacation and sick time.
-Sometimes, too, short-term disability is available.
+Sometimes, too, shortterm disability is available.